codefresh-io/docs.codefresh.io/_docs/whats-new/on-prem-release-notes.md

 #### GitOps: Restricted Git Sources for enhanced application deployment

-We have added a new type of Git Source to GitOps Runtimes, the Restricted Git Source, to deliver enhanced control and precision over application deployment within multi-tenant environments!
+We have added a new type of Git Source to GitOps Runtimesto deliver enhanced control and precision over application deployment within multi-tenant environments!
+Welcome to Restricted Git Sources in Codefresh!

 Restricted Git Sources empower organizations managing multiple development teams to deploy applications for various customers on a shared cluster.
-By being able to configure the Application Projects for applications and the namespaces to which to deploy them, Restricted Git Sources allow precise control over which teams can create specific applications and dictate their deployment destinations.
+By being able to configure the Application Projects and the namespaces to which to deploy the applications, Restricted Git Sources allow precise control over which teams can create specific applications and dictate their deployment destinations.

 Codefresh removes the complexity from the manual configuration required to configure Application Projects, and sync and manage applications and their resources in different namespaces.
 * Administrators set up Restricted Git Sources in Codefresh with the Git repo, cluster, and namespace definitions
 * Codefresh manages the Argo CD applications synced to the Restricted Git Source, ensuring secure compliance without complex administrative overhead

 For details, see [Managing Git Sources in GitOps Runtimes]({{site.baseurl}}/docs/installation/gitops/git-sources/).